SuditiShyamsunder/workshop/assignment1.md

 ## Source 5:

-  Tatem, Andrew J, et al. “Mapping for Maternal and Newborn Health: the Distributions of Women of Childbearing Age, Pregnancies and Births.”
-International Journal of Health Geographics, vol. 13, no. 1, 4 Jan.
+  Tatem, Andrew J, et al. “Mapping for Maternal and Newborn Health: the Distributions of Women of Childbearing Age, Pregnancies and Births.” *International Journal of Health Geographics*, vol. 13, no. 1, 4 Jan.
 2014.

 Becoming pregnant as an adolescent can create significant complications in the life of a young woman.
 It has the potential to decrease quality of life and health for the young mother as well as her child.
 This study maps data on adolescent first births in Uganda, Kenya, and Tanzania in order to gain a better understanding of the distribution that can later be used to inform policy.
 The data used in this study came from the most recent Demographic and Health Surveys (DHS) in these three east African nations.
 The researchers analyzed the data from first births before the age of 20 but also disaggregated it into three groups: under 16, 16-17, and 18-19 years of age.
 Using this data combined with GPS-located cluster data and adaptive bandwidth kernel density estimates, they were able to create descriptive choropleths, and prevalence maps.
 They also used a Bayesian hierarchical regression modeling approach to mao adolescent first birth at a district level with estimates of uncertainty.
 In essence, they used data science techniques to discover the distribution of first births to young mothers in these countries.